Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/symbolic_variables.md

 ---

-    title: Symbolic variables
+    title: "Symbolic variables"
-    linkTitle: Symbolic variables
+    linkTitle: "Symbolic variables"
     weight: 150

----
-<span id="About_symbolic_variables"></span>A symbolic variable represents
-a transfer data item whose value is not known at the time {{< TransferCFT/axwayvariablesComponentShortName  >}}
+---<span id="About_symbolic_variables"></span>A symbolic variable represents a data item whose value is not known at the time {{< TransferCFT/axwayvariablesComponentShortName  >}}
-parameters are set, but only at the time the transfer is executed.
+parameters are set, but only at the time of execution.
 Additionally, the symbolic variable is prefaced by a special character, which is the ‘&’ character in this document.
-However, you should refer to the {{< TransferCFT/axwayvariablesComponentShortName  >}} *Installation Guide* that corresponds to your OS, in order to determine the special character &lt;char\_symb> used on your system.
+However, you should refer to the {{< TransferCFT/axwayvariablesComponentShortName  >}} *Installation Guide* that corresponds to your OS, in order to determine the special character &lt;char_symb> used on your system.

 For example, prior to a transfer the transfer identifier IDT